forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 ### Spread by Viral Load
 How many virions are at the different locations in the respiratory tract and how much particulates are exhaled from each location determine the amount of virions exhaled.
-The number of exhaled viruses is a major determinant for transmission - however the viral load in the URT (e.g. nose) can be quite different from the number of [exhaled virions](../3_medical/diagnosis_and_viral_load.md#viral-load-and-infectiousness) for individuals.
-On average however the viral load in URT predicts transmission (The reason is likely that more virions exhaled means also more virions are deposited in the nose and therefore the viral load in NPS is correlated to the spread on average).
+The number of exhaled viruses is a major determinant for transmission - however the viral load in the URT (e.g. nose) can be quite different from the number of exhaled virions (Chapter Viral Load: [Viral Load in Exhaled Air](../3_medical/diagnosis_and_viral_load.md#viral-load-and-infectiousness)).
+On average however the viral load in URT predicts transmission.
 The following graphics from [Lynsge et al](#summary-lyngse) shows the household transmission risk and rate by the viral load (risk=at least one contact infected and rate=infected/exposed):

 ![transmission by viral load](images/lyngse_F1.jpg)